open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-prerequisites.md

 - **macOS**: `brew install git`
 - **Windows with WSL - Debian app**: `sudo apt-get update && sudo apt-get install git`
 - **Windows** (if you were unable to install WSL 2 earlier): `choco install git.install`
-  - This will install **Git Bash**, which you can find in your Windows Start menu. **From now on, run commands in Git Bash whenever appropriate and possible.**
+  - This will install **Git Bash**, which you can find in your Windows Start menu.

 For detailed instructions or alternative installation method, please go to [**Git - Downloads**](https://git-scm.com/downloads) and select your operating system.

+**NOTE: For Windows Users**, if you were able to install WSL, run commands in the Debian app from your Windows Start menu whenever possible.
+If WSL is not available to your Windows version, use Git Bash to run commands whenever appropriate.

 ## Docker